OVERVIEW

 Q: Who would manage the incubator and be responsible for its operations once the space is built out?

-A: The Maryland Department of General Services will select a nonprofit to manage the incubator space through their standard request for proposal process—which is used for all state procurement projects—to manage high-level programming and workforce development in consultation with the Maryland Cannabis Administration and other agency partners.
+A: The Maryland Department of General Services (DGS) will select a nonprofit to manage the incubator space through their standard request for proposal process—which is used for all state procurement projects—to manage high-level programming and workforce development in consultation with the Maryland Cannabis Administration (MCA) and other agency partners.

-The Maryland Cannabis Administration will maintain regulatory compliance of the site, including ensuring that construction requirements are met; security systems and proper lighting are present; and that compliance regulations are enforced to the same degree that they are for other cannabis licensees across the State.
+The Maryland Cannabis Administration (MCA) will maintain regulatory compliance of the site, including ensuring that construction requirements are met; security systems and proper lighting are present; and that compliance regulations are enforced to the same degree that they are for other cannabis licensees across the State.

 Q: What is the cost and funding source for the incubator project?